yogeshbdeshpande/c2pa-attestation/attestation-design.md

     id2 --> id1;
     id1 --> id3;
 ```
-Figure X. Cryptographic dependencies for an asset, claim, attestation and claim, signature.
-An arrow pointing from A to B means that B is cryptographically linked to A.
+*Figure X. Cryptographic dependencies for an Asset, Claim, Attestation and Claim, Signature.
+An arrow pointing from A to B means that B cryptographically depends on A, so A is integrity protected.*

-## What is Attested?
+### What is Attested?
 Claim Signatures are calculated over the serialization of a claim, and the claim itself is cryptographically linked to assertions.
 Two types of assertion are important here: assertions that contain metadata, and assertions that bind a claim to an asset with a hash or hashes of an asset or asset fragment.
 By signing the Claim, the claim creator vouches for both the asset and the metadata.

 We desire similar bindings for the attestation signature: Most or all scenarios benefit from binding to the asset (e.g., for the Trusted Camera Application, “this image was captured by this program running on this device.”)
 Some scenarios will benefit from binding to assertions (e.g., for a Trusted Camera Application “the GPS coordinates obtained from the radio when this image was captured” or for the ML scenario, “the following objects were recognized in the image.”)
 However, note that attestation will *not* improve trust for all types of assertion data: for example, user-input is hearsay as far as the attesting application is concerned.

 The approach we have taken is that the attestation is over the serialization of the entire claim – i.e., the same data structure that the claim generator signs (with one exception, which we describe below.)
 As noted above, not all assertions/metadata gain security benefit from attestation, but signing all assertions provides the most flexibility for future scenarios.
 For such advanced use cases, we define a field that an attestation generator can use to indicate which assertions are “attested.”
 However, the use and interpretation of this field is beyond the current scope of C2PA.

-## Embedding an Explicit Attestation in a Manifest
+### Embedding an Explicit Attestation in a Manifest
 Attestations are like claim signatures and could be encoded in a manifest similarly.
 However, we also have the additional security requirement noted earlier: i.e., that the claim-signer should also sign the attestation result.

 A natural way of encoding the attestation so that it is signed by the claim signer is to embed it as an assertion in the claim.
 If we do this, then the attestation will naturally be signed in the same way as any other sort of assertion.
 However, naïve attempts at implementing this will fail because we are introducing a circular dependency: the claim cannot be finalized before the attestation is created, but the attestation requires a finalized claim in order to calculate the claim hash.